qiaojianqj/learnGit/readme.txt

 #add file to the repository stage
 git add file

+#to unstage the file which has been added to the stage
+git reset HEAD file

-#commit the change of the current dir files to the repository's current branch
+#commit the change of the current dir files which has been added to the stage to the repository's current branch
 git commit -m "comments messages"

 #display the committing log from nearest to farest